-The ARP spoofing attack, also known as ARP poisoning, is a technique used to attack the local networks.
-It allows to intercept the communications between two machines.
+The ARP spoofing attack, also known as ARP poisoning, is a technique used to attack local networks.
+It allows intercepting the communications between two machines.
 This article explains how it works, how to use it and how to protect yourself against it.

 First, we need to define what is the ARP protocol.
 ARP is the abbreviation for “Address Resolution Protocol” and is operating in the Internet layer of the TCP/IP model.
 I won’t get to the details of TCP/IP but what you need to know is that two types of addresses are used at this point:

 - The IPv4 address is an abstraction allowing to identify machines on the network.
 It is made of 4 bytes in the form A.B.C.D..
 Note that if IPv6 is used, the NDP protocol is used instead of ARP.